Jazaret/go-fileweb/README.md

 # go-fileweb [![Build Status](https://travis-ci.org/Jazaret/go-fileweb.svg?branch=master)](https://travis-ci.org/Jazaret/go-fileweb)

 Web service that stores and retrieves files.
 Written in Go and uploaded to Amazon's ElasticBeanstalk.
+Implements a full browser website as well as an additional endpoint that lists the files as requested.

 How to Compile/Run:
 * git clone https://github.com/Jazaret/go-fileweb